13 Signs You Could Have Secondhand Stress

 You feel completely beat

 There’s a reason being around a high-strung friend wears you out, even if that person’s worries don’t actually affect you.
 Picking up that contagious stress, your brain pumps all your energy into the drive to stay alive, which takes a toll on your body.
 “We don’t realize because we’re not connecting it to something particularly stressful, but our environment is telling us there’s a reason to be stressed out, and it’s wearing down our energy reserves,” says Dr. Hanna.
+That’s because stress plays an evolutionary role in driving survival behaviors.
+However, this can manifest as inappropriate anxiety in the modern world.
 (Here are more medical reasons you’re tired all the time.)

 You get notifications for emails